cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 Dataset providing GC Forms template data.
 There are 3 tables as part of this dataset:

 - `template`: the templates that are used by GC Forms to render the form users fill out and submit.
-- `templateToUser`: a mapping of templates to the users that created them.
+- `templateToUser`: a many-to-many relationship of templates to their owners.
-- `user`: the users that have created a template in GC Forms.
+- `user`: the users that have logged into GC Forms.

 No external user form submissions are part of this dataset.
-The only personally identifiable information (PII) is the template creator's name and Government of Canada email address in the `user` table.
+The only personally identifiable information (PII) is the user name and Government of Canada email address.

 This dataset is represented in [Superset](https://superset.cds-snc.ca/) as the following Physical datasets: